-In rural Kenya, children do not often have access to a good education.
+In rural Kenya, children do not often have access to quality education.
 Those who do have access to education often attend schools that are run down and do not provide what is needed for students to qualify to attend secondary schools.
-Children grow up uneducated or illiterate.
+This leads to children growing up uneducated or illiterate.
 While primary school enrollment in Kenya is comparable to western nations, such as the United States, secondary enrollment plummets to around 50%.
-This creates an environment in which adults do not have opportunities to get good jobs.
-Joblessness is a catalyzing factor contributing to many issues found in villages in rural Kenya: alcoholism, domestic abuse, prostitution, and child abandonment.
+This creates an environment in which adults do not have access to sustainable jobs.
+Joblessness is a catalyzing factor contributing to many issues found in villages in rural Kenya including alcoholism, domestic abuse, prostitution, and child abandonment.
 The village of Tamu is no stranger to these afflictions.

 THE PROBLEM AND THE SOLUTION

-The village of Tamu currently has two schools: a government-run primary school and a privately run primary school.
-Our partner, George Odaa, runs the private school.
+The village of Tamu currently has two schools: a government-run primary school and a privately-run primary school.
+Our partner in this region oversees the private school.
 Neither school is adequately preparing children to move on to the next level of education.

-The current school that George is running has fallen into disrepair.
-The building has become unmanageable.
-The curriculum is out of date.
-There not enough teachers for the number of students.
+The current school our partner is running had fallen into disrepair.
+The building had become unmanageable and the curriculum was out of date.
+There were also not enough teachers for the number of students they had in attendance.

-Like many rural Kenyan schools, these issues can be traced back to its beginning.
-The school was built to much celebration from the village, but there was no long-term plan for success.
+Like many rural Kenyan schools, these issues can be traced back to their origin.
+The school was built in response to much celebration from the village, but there wasn’t a long-term plan for success put into place.

-The curriculum will be focused on preparing students for the next level of education.
-Setting them on a path towards job opportunities as adults, but with a built-in pride for their home village.
+The updated curriculum focuses on preparing students for the next level of education.
+It sets them on a path towards job opportunities as adults, but with a built-in pride for their home village.

 Mzee Joseph Aranga’s children used to attend a public school.
-Because of the severe overcrowding of the classrooms and poor quality of teachers, Mzee Joseph decided he must pull his children from public school.
-He knew affording the private school fees would be close to impossible on his manual laborer income.
-Even so, he moved his children to a private school to give them even half a chance at an education and a better life.
+Because of the severe overcrowding of the classrooms and poor quality of teachers, Mzee Joseph decided to pull his children from public school.
+He knew affording the private school fees would be nearly impossible on his manual laborer income.
+Even so, he moved his children to a private school to give them a chance at a more quality education and a better life.

 Mzee Joseph has 12 children.
-Ten of them were not able to get to secondary school because the government public school did not prepare them well enough.
+Ten of them were not able to receive a secondary education because the public school did not prepare them well enough.
 He has only Belinda (15 years old) and Rolex (9 years old) remaining who he is hopeful will be able to attend secondary education.

-Phase I will be revitalizing the current school’s facilities and curriculum.
-New teachers will be needed to improve standards and to keep up with the growing population of students.
+Phase one included revitalizing the school’s facilities and curriculum and hiring new teachers to improve standards and keep up with the growing population of students.

-A community leadership council will be formed to get buy-in from local leaders on the new school project.
-These leaders will contribute to the school financially, and by showing parents the value of the school.
+A community leadership council was formed to get buy-in from local leaders on the new school project.
+These leaders contribute to the school financially, and their support conveys the value of the school to the parents.

-Phase II will include the introduction of a boarding aspect to the school.
+The second phase will include the introduction of a boarding aspect to the school.
 Most high-reputation schools in Kenya are boarding schools.
-The boarding facilities will improve Ebenezer Academy’s reputation through the region and increase enrollment of students from higher-income families in nearby villages.
+The boarding facilities will improve Ebenezer Academy’s reputation throughout the region and increase enrollment of students from higher-income families in nearby villages.

-The long-term impact of Ebeneezer Academy will be that families in Tamu, Kenya will finally have access to sustainable, quality education.
+The long-term impact of Ebenezer Academy is for families in Tamu, Kenya to finally have access to sustainable, quality education.
 The school will be the pride of their community, rather than a source of shame.